Kick off the new tax year with 50% off our Ltd company accountancy packages!

 This means they have the right to ‘equal’ basic terms and conditions with any ‘comparable’ permanent employees at the end-clients company (where they actually work).

-The only AWR cases to reach Tribunal that have been reported so far are related to the Swedish Derogation model (limiting equal pay) or other pay issues – details here – and with regard to redundancy consultation.
+The only AWR cases to reach Tribunal that’ve been reported so far are related to the Swedish Derogation model (limiting equal pay), redundancy consultation and other pay issues that we covered in another article.

-The Government’s original guidance on the AWR said that the definition of an ‘agency worker’ excludes:
+The government’s original guidance on the AWR said that the definition of an ‘agency worker’ excludes:

 The Department for Business, Innovation and Skills guidance gives the example of an IT contractor who supplies his services through a limited company:

-“The individual has no fixed working pattern and can determine how and when he performs the services; he can also send a substitute to perform the services at any time or payment is made on specific deliverable or on a fixed price and not simply on an hour, daily or weekly rate.
+“The individual has no fixed working pattern and can determine how and when he performs the services; he can also send a substitute to perform the services at any time, or payment is made on a specific, deliverable date, or on a fixed price and not simply on an hour, daily or weekly rate.
 However, he is subject to the hirer’s reasonable and lawful instructions.

-Since the AWR was introduced in October 2011, Recruitment Agencies have been inserting clauses into contractual agreements with contractors that are related to the AWR and should strengthen a contractor’s case for being seen as in business on their own account.
-Such clauses include (not the exact wording of course):
+Since the AWR were introduced in October 2011, recruitment agencies have been inserting clauses into contractual agreements that are related to the AWR and strengthen a contractor’s case for being seen as in business on their own account.

 The Employment Tribunal will consider if the description of the arrangement in the contract reflects the reality of the relationship.

-In assessing the (self-)employed status of an individual an employment tribunal is likely to examine the following:
+In assessing the (self-)employed status of an individual, an Employment Tribunal is likely to examine the following:

-If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to us at The HR Kiosk (click here) – a Human Resources Consultancy for small businesses – you can retain us for as much time as you need.
+If you’re an employer and need ongoing professional help with any staff/freelance issues, talk to us at The HR Kiosk – a Human Resources Consultancy for small businesses.
+You can retain us for as much time as you need.

-Please note that the advice given on this website and by our Advisors is guidance only and cannot be taken as an authoritative or current interpretation of the law.
-It can also not be seen as specific advice for individual cases.
-Please also note that there are differences in legislation in Northern Ireland.
+Please note that the advice given on this website and by our advisors is guidance only and cannot be taken as an authoritative or current interpretation of the law.
+It also can’t be seen as specific advice for individual cases.
+Please also note there are differences in legislation in Northern Ireland.